EmilHvitfeldt/smltar/docs/04_stemming.md

 ## How to stem text in R

 There have been many algorithms built for stemming words over the past half century or so; we'll focus on two approaches.
 The first is the stemming algorithm of @Porter80, probably the most widely used stemmer for English.
-Porter himself released the algorithm implemented in the framework [Snowball](https://snowballstem.org/) with an open-source license; you can use it from R via the [SnowballC](https://cran.r-project.org/package=SnowballC) package.
+Porter himself released the algorithm implemented in the framework [Snowball](https://snowballstem.org/) with an open-source license; you can use it from R via the **SnowballC** package [@R-SnowballC].
 (It has been extended to languages other than English as well.)

 ```r